MadhureemaGogoi/sql_retail_sales/README.md

 				total_sale FLOAT
 			);

--- Check First 10 rows of the Data
+## Check First 10 rows of the Data

 SELECT * FROM retail_sales
 LIMIT 10;

---Check Count of Totall Rows
+## Check Count of Totall Rows

 SELECT
 	COUNT(*)
 FROM retail_sales;

---Check Null Value in Transaction ID column
+## Check Null Value in Transaction ID column

 SELECT * FROM retail_sales
 WHERE transactions_id IS NULL;

---Check All the rows if null values are there
+## Check All the rows if null values are there

 SELECT * FROM retail_sales
 WHERE
 	transactions_id IS NULL